Personality Theories: 7 Key Models Compared for Teachers

 Extraverts are characterised by a preference for external stimuli and social interaction.
 They feel energized by being around people and tend to seek out social situations.
 Extraverts are typically outgoing, talkative, and expressive.
 They enjoy being the centre of attention and engage in small talk easily.
 In terms of emotional expression, extraverts often display their emotions openly and are more likely to be extroverted in their behaviour.
 When it comes to response to stimulation, extraverts typically require higher levels of external stimulation to feel satisfied and engaged.

-On the other hand, introverts are more focused on their internal world.
+On the other hand, introverts are more focussed on their internal world.
 They draw their energy from solitude and introspection and often feel drained by excessive social interaction.
 Introverts are generally seen as reserved and quiet, preferring to spend time alone or with a close-knit circle of friends.

 They tend to think deeply before speaking and may find small talk tiring.
 When it comes to emotional expression, introverts are more likely to keep their feelings hidden and prefer to share them with only a few trusted individuals.
 In terms of response to stimulation, introverts tend to be more sensitive to external stimuli and may become overwhelmed by excessive noise, crowds, or other forms of stimulation.